Cwjiee/Cwjiee.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I'm a year 2 diploma student studying Information Technology in Multimedia University.
+I'm a year 2 Bachelor of Computer Science student studying in Multimedia University.
 I like exploring and learning new stuff.
 I mostly build websites, but I've also done mobile apps, games and utility scripts.
 I aspire to be a full-stack developer in the future.